chessmail user manual

 EA = 1 / (1 + 10 ^ [(RB - RA) / 250])

-• EA: Expected value that player A wins
+• EA: Expected probability that player A wins

-• RA: Rating of player A at the start of the game
+• RA: Rating of player A at game start

-• RB: Rating of player B at the start of the game
+• RB: Rating of player B at game start

-The rating number after the outcome of the game is now calculated with the expected value EA.
+The rating after the game outcome is calculated using the expected value EA.

 R''A = R'A + k * (SA - EA)

-• R'A: Rating of player A at the end of the game
+• R'A: Rating of player A at game end

-• k: The k-factor at chessmail is 20, it indicates the maximum point gain
+• k: The k-factor at chessmail is 20, indicating the maximum point gain

 • SA: Game outcome (1 for win, 0.5 for draw, 0 for loss)

-The points the winner gets are deducted from the loser.
+The points gained are deducted from the opponent.

 Thinking Time

-When inviting someone to a play-by-mail game, you can set the thinking time from 24 hours to 30 days per move.
+When inviting someone to a correspondence chess game, you can set the thinking time from 24 hours to 30 days per move.

-If an opponent exceeds the thinking time, the game is displayed in red in your "My Games" list.
+If the thinking time is exceeded, the game is displayed in red in your "My Games" list.

-In the detailed view of the game, you can now end it in your favor.
-But you don't have to - if, for example, you know that your fellow player cannot make a move for important reasons.
-In tournaments, games are automatically ended if a player exceeds the thinking time.
+In the detailed view of the game, you can end it in your favor.
+However, you don't have to – for example, if you know that the opponent cannot make a move for important reasons.
+In tournaments, games are automatically ended when the thinking time is exceeded.

-In your settings, you can register for breaks.
+In your settings, you can register game breaks.

-During a break, you can still make chess moves on chessmail, but the time recording for moves is extended by the break time.
+During a game break, you can still make chess moves on chessmail, but the time tracking for moves is extended by the break duration.

-During an opponent's break, you recognize an extended thinking time with the marking (P) in your list of ongoing games.
+During the opponent's break, you will see an extended thinking time marked with (P) in your list of ongoing games.

 Breaks can be canceled.

-Member names, the pseudonyms of chessmail users, have different color codings and font variations to display the status.
-For people with screen readers, there is a bracket after the member name in which the status is displayed with abbreviations.
+Member names, the pseudonyms of chessmail users, have different color codings and font styles to display their status.
+For screen reader users, there is a bracket after the member name showing the status with abbreviations.

-• Online (O): Members who are online are displayed underlined in blue.
+• Online (O): Members who are online are displayed with a blue underline.

-• Opponent (G): Current play-by-mail opponents are displayed in green.
+• Opponent (G): Current correspondence chess opponents are displayed in green.

 • Chess Friend (F): Your chess friends ⭐️ are displayed in bold.